BryanC21/GymWebApp/backend/README.md

 * api/admin/editSalary - Params: id, salary
 * api/admin/editTitle - Params: id, title

-User Routes
+Admin Routes
 ==========
-The user routes are the routes that are used by the user to interact with the db
+The Admin routes are the routes that are used by the user to interact with the db

-## User Routes
+## Admin Routes
-### GET /api/user/getByID
+### GET /api/admin/getAllEmployees
-This route is used to get a user by their id
+This endpoint returns a list of all employees in the database.

 #### Parameters
-* id: The id of the user

 #### Response
-* 200: The user was found
+* 200: The employees were found
-* 404: The user was not found
+* 404: No employees was not found
 * 401: Error
+* return: {
+    "status": "success",
-* results: [
+    "results": [
         {
-        "emp_no":10001,
-        "birth_date":"1953-09-02T07:00:00.000Z",
-        "first_name":"Georgi",
-        "last_name":"Facello",
-        "gender":"M",
-        "hire_date":"1986-06-26T07:00:00.000Z",
-        "salary": 88958,
-        "title": "Senior Engineer"
+            "first_name": "John",
+            "last_name": "Doe",
+            "phone": "123-456-7890",
+            "email": "johndoe@example.com",
+            "gender_id": 1,
+            "create_time": "2022-03-29T15:16:09.000Z",
+            "level_id": 1,
+            "gym_id": 1,
+            "level": "user",
+            "gender": "Male"
         }
     ]
+}

-### GET /api/user/editByID
+### GET /api/admin/getAllEmployeesByGym
-This route is used to let user update their name and gender
+This endpoint returns a list of all employees in a gym.

 #### Parameters
-* id: The id of the user
+* gym_id: the id of the gym
-* first_name: The first name of the user
-* last_name: last name
-* gender: "M" or "F" ONLY

 #### Response
-* 200: The user was found
+* 200: The employees were found
-* 404: The user was not found
+* 404: The employees were not found
 * 401: Error
+* return: {
+    "status": "success",
-* results: [
+    "results": [
         {
-        ?????
+            "first_name": "John",
+            "last_name": "Doe",
+            "phone": "123-456-7890",
+            "email": "johndoe@example.com",
+            "gender_id": 1,
+            "create_time": "2022-03-29T15:16:09.000Z",
+            "level_id": 1,
+            "gym_id": 1,
+            "level": "user",
+            "gender": "Male"
         }
     ]
+}

-### GET /api/user/getEmployeeCount
+### GET /api/user/getEmployeeByID
-This route is used to get the number of employees
+This endpoint returns a single employee based on their ID.

 #### Parameters
-* None
+* employee_id: the id of the employee

 #### Response
 * 200: Success
 * 401: Error
-* "results":[
+* return: {
+    "status": "success",
-    {
+    "results": {
-        "EmpCount":300024
+            "first_name": "John",
+            "last_name": "Doe",
+            "phone": "123-456-7890",
+            "email": "johndoe@example.com",
+            "gender_id": 1,
+            "create_time": "2022-03-29T15:16:09.000Z",
+            "level_id": 1,
+            "gym_id": 1,
+            "level": "user",
+            "gender": "Male"
     }
-]
+}

-### GET /api/user/getByDepartment
+### GET /api/admin/editUserByID
-This route is used to get employees by department
+This endpoint edits a user's information based on their ID.

 #### Parameters
-* dept: The department id/number/dept_no to search for
-* count: The number of employees to return INT
-* offset: The offset to start at INT
+* user_id: the id of the user
+* first_name: first name of the user
+* last_name: last name of the user
+* gender_id: gender id of the user
+* level_id: level id of the user
+* email: email of the user
+* phone: phone of the user
+* password: password of the user

 #### Response
 * 200: Success
 * 401: Error
 * 404: No employees found
-* "results":[
-    {
+* return: {
-        emp_no: 10001,
-        first_name: "Georgi",
-        last_name: "Smith"
+    "status": "success",
+    "results": {}
 }
-]

-### GET /api/user/getDepartmentsManagers
+### GET /api/user/enrollUser
-This route is used to get list of departments along with their managers.
-RARE CASES: Could include duplicates if more than one manager per department or if department has multiple managers.
-If department has no manager it wont show up in the results.
+This endpoint enrolls a user to the gym.

 #### Parameters
-* NONE
+* first_name: first name of the user
+* last_name: last name of the user
+* gender_id: gender id of the user
+* level_id: level id of the user
+* email: email of the user
+* phone: phone of the user
+* password: password of the user

 #### Response
-* 200: The user was found
+* 200: Success
-* 404: No departments found
 * 401: Error
-* results: [
+* 404: No employees found
-    {
+* return: {
-        dept_no: "d001",
-        dept_name: "Marketing",
-        first_name: "Georgi",
-        last_name: "Smith",
-        emp_no: 10001
+    "status": "success",
+    "results": {}
 }
-]

-### GET /api/user/getDepartments
+### GET /api/user/checkinUser
-This route is used to get list of departments
+This route is used to check in user to the gym

 #### Parameters
 * NONE